thegovind/codex/README.md

 This project is under active development and the code will likely change pretty significantly.
 We'll update this message once that's complete!

-More broadly we welcome contributions – whether you are opening your very first pull request or you're a seasoned maintainer.
+More broadly we welcome contributions – whether you are opening your very first pull request or you’re a seasoned maintainer.
 At the same time we care about reliability and long‑term maintainability, so the bar for merging code is intentionally **high**.
-The guidelines below spell out what "high‑quality" means in practice and should make the whole process transparent and friendly.
+The guidelines below spell out what “high‑quality” means in practice and should make the whole process transparent and friendly.

 ### Development workflow